scottaohara/accessible_modal_window/README.md

 </button>
 ```

-The `data-modal-open="..."` attribute is used to point to the specific modal this `button` is meant to activate.
+The `data-modal-open` attribute is used to point to the specific modal this `button` is meant to activate.
 Adding a `disabled` attribute ensures that if JavaScript is blocked, or fails, that users will understand the `button` *should* do something, but is currently inactive.

 If JavaScript is unavailable, and the contents of a dialog will still make sense as part of the page's content, then an `a` element may be used as the dialog trigger, and progressively enhanced to be a `button`.
 This will allow the `a` to act as an in-page link to the would-be dialog's contents.